mattbierner/blog.mattbierner.com/_posts/2016-05-01-optimizing_es6_iterator_based_tree_traversal.md

 }
 ```

-The generator result show promise at 1.7 times the regular linked list based generator.
+The generator result shows promise at 1.7 times the regular linked list based generator.
 Does the same hold for the iterator?

 ```js
 function ModifiedListIterator(root) {